-- f) a manufacturing representative of the contractor must be present at all times during the manufacturing process; - g) if contracted spirits require aging: - and the contractee is another liquor manufacturer, the product may be aged at either the contractee or contractor's manufacturing facility; or - ii) If the contractee is a registered agency, the product must be aged at the contractor's licensed Class E manufacturing facility; - h) the contractee must report the total contracted production volume to AGLC and include it in their AWP; - i) the product must be registered with AGLC, by the contractee, unless otherwise stated in j) & k) below; - j) when the contractee is another liquor manufacturer: - the resultant liquor may be returned to the contractee's facility and self-distributed by the contractee; - ii) the resultant liquor may be distributed through an AGLC Authorized Warehouse; or - iii) the resultant liquor may be distributed by the contractor provided the following are met: - the contractor registers the product with AGLC; - the contractor has no claim to market the product; and - a contract agreement exists indicating the contractee owns the product. - k) when the contractee is a registered agency, Subsections 6.2.3j) ii)- iii) apply. - any disputes between the contractor and contractee must be resolved between the two parties.
+- f) a manufacturing representative of the contractor must be present at all times during the manufacturing process; - g) if contracted spirits require aging: - and the contractee is another liquor manufacturer, the product may be aged at either the contractee or contractor's manufacturing facility; or - ii) If the contractee is a registered agency, the product must be aged at the contractor's licensed Class E manufacturing facility; - h) the contractee must report the total contracted production volume to AGLC and include it in their AWP; - i) the product must be registered with AGLC, by the contractee, unless otherwise stated in j) & k) below; - j) when the contractee is another liquor manufacturer: - i) and the contractee is a Small Manufacturer, the resultant liquor must comply to Subsection 3.1.4c) in order to be eligible for the Small Manufacturer markup rate; (Added Apr 2025) - ii) the resultant liquor may be returned to the contractee's facility and self-distributed by the contractee; - iii) the resultant liquor may be distributed through an AGLC Authorized Warehouse; or - iv) the resultant liquor may be distributed by the contractor provided the following are met: - the contractor registers the product with AGLC; - the contractor has no claim to market the product; and - a contract agreement exists indicating the contractee owns the product. - k) when the contractee is a registered agency, Subsections 6.2.3j)iii) iv) apply. - any disputes between the contractor and contractee must be resolved between the two parties.
 AGLC is held harmless from any disputes that may arise.